 - 2 tablespoons olive oil

-- 2 cups cooked, chopped Yukon gold or red potatoes
+- 2 cups cooked and chopped baby Yukon gold potatoes, or baby red potatoes

 - Freshly ground black pepper, to taste